mongrelion/labs/README.md

 This is an experiment to get two clusters running locally: a Nomad cluster and a Consul cluster.

+# TODO
+- [ ] Nomad is bound to 0.0.0.0.
+Fix
+- [ ] Consul is bound to 0.0.0.0.
+Fix
+- [ ] Fabio is running on host because it can't find a Consul agent in the container where it runs.
+Connect Fabio, which runs in a container, to Consul, which runs on the host

 # Requirements
 | What                                  | Version      |
 |---------------------------------------|--------------|